unicode-org/message-format-wg/experiments/stasm/spec/model.md

 }
 ```

-Even for the simple case of a single-variant translation, the single `Variant` is stored in an array.
-The runtime specification defines how the only variant is chosen in absence of selectors.
+Even for the simple case of a single-pattern translation, a single `Variant` is stored in an array.
+The runtime specification defines how the only variant is chosen in absence of selectors and variant keys.
 This allows effortless conversion from a single-variant translation in the source language to a multi-variant translation in the target language (or _vice versa_), because it can be done without any changes to the message's structure.

 The `Message.aliases` map stores locally-scoped variable bindings to `Expression`s or `Phrase`s.
 These aliases are available inside other expressions throughout the message's definition.
 The runtime specification defines the exact rules for resolving and evaluating them.